 Brain boost

-study in London found a link between students bringing water into an exam room and better grades, suggesting H2O promotes clearer thinking.
+A study in London found a link between students bringing water into an exam room and better grades, suggesting H2O promotes clearer thinking.
 While it’s unclear if drinking the water had anything to do with a better score, it doesn’t hurt to try it out!

 Bottoms Up—Your Action Plan